INTERNAL

 SIMPLE

-The MTG gage is set "between the balls" or "between the crests''.
+SETTING METHODS The MTG gage is set "between the balls" or "between the crests'' with gage

-Paired Major Diameter inserts are set exactly to Major Diameter
+Paired minor diameter inserts are set exactly to the minor

-size.
-When a single Major Diameter insert is used opposite a
+diameter size.
+When a single minor diameter insert is used

-J insert to check concentricity, no precise setting is required.
+opposite a ''J'' insert to check concentricity, no precise

 the indicator is read for runout.